This page was last updated on June 17, 2020.

 These initial resources are tailored towards a country’s COVID-19 response, though they can also be customized and used to support other long-term public health and development goals.
 This introductory brief provides an overview of using mobile network operator data as part of a country’s COVID-19 response.
 We hope it serves as a useful primer for governments and intermediaries.

 Mobile phones generate enormous amounts of data every day as people move around and connect to various networks.
 This data, which is collected by mobile network operators (MNOs), can help fill the gaps and improve our understanding of population movements over time.
 When MNO data is combined with other types of data, such as satellite data and health data compiled by the government, we can produce valuable insights to help us deal with a range of development and humanitarian issues, including the COVID-19 pandemic.
-Many governments and intermediary agencies are already using MNO data to give them real-time insights into population movements, enhancing their decision-making in order to improve health outcomes, bolster their disaster preparedness and prevent food shortages.
-This page is meant to highlight key issues that governments and intermediaries should consider with regard to using MNO data as part of a country’s COVID-19 response.
+Many governments and intermediary agencies are already using MNO data in order to improve health outcomes, bolster their disaster preparedness and prevent food shortages.

-In low-income countries, where national statistics may be under-resourced and data quality poor, MNO data analytics can provide critical information to help make decisions about health services and lockdown measures and help model the impact of COVID-19.
+In low-income countries, where national statistics may be under-resourced and data quality poor, MNO data analytics can help us understand mobility patterns.
+MNO data is anonymized and aggregated to generate national and sub-national patterns and trends about population movement.
+These near real-time insights into mobility patterns can provide critical information to enhance decision-making about health services and lockdown measures and help model the impact of COVID-19.

-- Predict new hotspots.
-MNO data analytics can help identify key transmission or transit nodes, as well as particularly at-risk areas.
+- Hotspots.
+Mobility patterns can help identify key transmission or transit nodes, as well as particularly at-risk areas.
 For example, several European governments are using MNO data to predict potential hotspots of COVID-19 infection.

-- Monitor health services.
-When MNO data analytics are combined with health data, they can help identify health facilities that are at risk of being overwhelmed by patients and understand how to distribute medical resources, such as testing kits, beds, and medical staff.
-Cooper Smith is working on using MNO analytics to understand health system capacity during COVID-19, predict where new infections are most likely to crop up, and see where healthcare providers will likely be strained and need support.
+- Health services.
+When mobility patterns are combined with health data, they can help Identify health facilities that are at risk of being overwhelmed by patients and understand how to distribute medical resources, such as testing kits, beds, and medical staff.
+Cooper/Smith is working on using MNO analytics to understand health system capacity during COVID-19, predict where new infections are most likely to crop up, and see where healthcare providers will likely be strained and need support.

 Example: MNO data and health clinic placement in Malawi